 - Then simply rearticulate it for them; put it in their language

 The key factor is the weak / limited articulation of the original concept.
 You couldn’t play this game with, say, gyms, because the root idea is too popular and well understood – you’d have to genuinely innovate instead.
 But you could perhaps play it with something like Weight Watchers, which represents a solid core idea with very hard limits on its appeal in its current guise.
-(After writing this I checked, and yes, a brand called Noom is already attacking this one).
+(After writing this I checked, and yes, a brand called Noom is already attacking this one with their product differentiation).